How to make a healthy smoothie: best smoothie ingredients & 10 to ditch

 Smoothie Ingredients to Ditch

-To keep your smoothie as healthy as possible, avoid adding these ingredients, which provide a lot of calories in the form of sugar and saturated fat, with little or no fiber or other nutrients.
+To keep your smoothie as healthy as possible, avoid adding these ingredients, which provide more calories in the form of sugar, in some cases without many nutrients.

 • Sugar-sweetened fruit juice or concentrate